 - 4. The independence of External Auditor has been a matter of considerable regulatory and investor attention in recent years.
 CLP adopts a number of practices intended to ensure that the independence of the audit work of our External Auditor is safeguarded and to minimise any perception that such independence has been jeopardised in any way.
-These practices are set out in the following paragraphs II.E.5 to II.E.7. - 5.
-A former partner of the Company's existing auditing firm will be prohibited from acting as a member of the Company's Audit & Risk Committee for a period of two years commencing on the date of the person ceasing: - (a) to be a partner of the firm; or - (b) to have any financial interest in the firm, whichever is later.
+These practices are set out in the following paragraphs II.E.5 to II.E.7. - A former partner of the Company's existing auditing firm will be prohibited from acting as a member of the Company's Audit & Risk Committee for a period of two years commencing on the date of the person ceasing: - (a) to be a partner of the firm; or - (b) to have any financial interest in the firm, whichever is later.

-- 6. The lead audit partner of the External Auditor is subject to rotation every seven years (as per The Independent Federation of Accountants rules on independence of external auditors). - 7.
+- 6. The lead audit partner of the External Auditor is subject to rotation every seven years (as per The International Federation of Accountants rules on independence of external auditors). - 7.
 The Audit & Risk Committee reviews and monitors the independence of External Auditor.
 To this end: - (a) the External Auditor will not be employed for non-audit work unless this constitutes permissible audit related and non-audit work which has been pre-approved by the Audit & Risk Committee.
-Each audit related and non-audit service to be performed by the External Auditor will be separately identified in connection with its pre-approval; - (b) there must be clear efficiencies and value-added benefits to the Company from that permissible audit related and non-audit work being undertaken by the External Auditor, with no adverse effect on the independence of their audit work, or the perception of such independence;
+Each audit related and non-audit service to be performed by the External Auditor will be separately identified in connection with its pre-approval; - (b) there must be clear efficiencies and value-added benefits to the Company from that permissible audit related and non-audit work being undertaken by the External Auditor;

-- (c) the Committee considers the nature of the permissible audit related and non-audit services envisaged to be provided by the External Auditor and the related fee levels individually and in aggregate relative to the audit fee; - (d) the Committee seeks information on an annual basis regarding the External Auditor's policies and processes for maintaining independence and for complying with relevant legal or regulatory requirements such as regarding the rotation of audit partners and staff; and - (e) the Committee will report to the Board should it identify any matters relating to the independence of the External Auditor in respect of which it considers that action or improvement is needed and making recommendations as to the steps to be taken. - 8.
+- (c) the Committee considers the nature of the permissible audit related and non-audit services envisaged to be provided by the External Auditor and the related fee levels individually and in aggregate relative to the audit fee, and ensures no adverse effect on the independence of their audit work, or the perception of such independence; - (d) the Committee seeks information on an annual basis regarding the External Auditor's policies Auditor's policies CP D.3.3(b) and processes for maintaining independence and for complying with relevant legal or regulatory requirements such as regarding the rotation of audit partners and staff; and - (e) the Committee will report to the Board should it identify any matters relating to the independence of the External Auditor in respect of which it considers that action or improvement is needed and making recommendations as to the steps to be taken. - 8.
 The type of permissible audit related and non-audit services provided by the External Auditor and the related amounts of fees are disclosed in the Annual Report.